 Compute positive-, negative-, and zero-sequence components of three-phase signal

-Simscape / Electrical / Specialized Power Systems / Control & Measurements / Measurements
+Simscape / Electrical / Specialized Power Systems / Sensors and Measurements

 The Sequence Analyzer block outputs the magnitude and phase of the positive-, negative-, and zero-sequence components of a set of three balanced or unbalanced signals.
 Index 1 denotes the positive sequence, index 2 denotes the negative sequence, and index 0 denotes the zero sequence.
 The signals can optionally contain harmonics.
 The three sequence components of a three-phase signal (voltages V1 V2 V0 or currents I1 I2 I0) are computed as follows: